gmreads/worldwide-remote-orgs/README.md

 Worldwide remote companies that I want to work at.

 ## Desirable Attributes
-- People first and value driven culture
+- People and values first culture
 - Global pay
 - Strong Engineering